A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

-Even so, the rejection of such an important concept must be for a very good reason, and it may very well be objected that the specific geometrical structure of the alternative SdS model entails a significant assumption on the fundamental geometry of physical reality, which there should be a reason for; i.e., the question arises: if the geometry is not determined by the world-matter, then by what?
-While a detailed answer to this question hasn't been worked out, it is relevant to note that the local form of the SdS solution---which is only parametrically different from the cosmological form upon which our analysis has been based; i.e.\ ${\Lambda}M^2<1/9$ rather than ${\Lambda}M^2>1/9$---is the space-time description outside a spherically symmetric, uncharged black hole, which is exactly the type that's expected to result from the eventual collapse of every massive cluster of galaxies in our Universe---even if it takes all of cosmic time for that collapse to finally occur.
-In fact, there seems to be particular promise in this direction, given that the singularity at $r=0$ in our description isn't a real physical singularity, but the artifact of a derivative metric that must be ill-defined there, since space must actually always have a finite radius according to the fundamental metric.
+Despite the SdS cosmology's many attractive features, it may still be objected that the specific geometrical structure of the SdS model entails a significant assumption on the fundamental geometry of physical reality, for which there should be a reason; i.e., the question arises: if the geometry is not determined by the world-matter, then by what?
+While a detailed answer to this question has not been worked out (although, see \S~3.3 in \cite{Janzen2012}), it is relevant to note that the local form of the SdS solution---which is only parametrically different from the cosmological form upon which our analysis has been based; i.e.\ ${\Lambda}M^2<1/9$ rather than ${\Lambda}M^2>1/9$---is the space-time description outside a spherically symmetric, uncharged black hole, which is exactly the type that is expected to result from the eventual collapse of every massive cluster of galaxies in our Universe---even if it takes all of cosmic time for that collapse to finally occur.
+In fact, there seems to be particular promise in this direction, given that the singularity at $r=0$ in the SdS cosmology is not a real physical singularity, but the artifact of a derivative metric that must be ill-defined there, since space must actually always have a finite radius according to the fundamental metric, Eq.~(\ref{3sphere}).
 This is the potential advantage that was noted above, of the finite minimum radius of the foliation of de~Sitter space defined in Eq.~(\ref{dS_comoving_univ}).
 And as far as that goes, it should be noted that the Penrose-Hawking singularity theorem `cannot be directly applied when a \textit{positive cosmological constant} $\lambda$ is present' \cite{Hawking1970}, which is indeed our case.
 For all these reasons, we might realistically expect a description in which gravitational collapse leads to universal birth, and thus an explanation of the Big Bang and the basic cosmic structure we've had to assume.

 Along with such new possibilities as an updated description of collapse, and of gravitation in general, that may be explored in a relativistic context when the absolute background structure of cosmology is objectively assumed, the SdS cosmology, through its specific requirement that the observed rate of expansion \textit{should be} described exactly by the flat $\Lambda$CDM scale-factor, has the distinct possibility to \textit{explain} why our Universe should have expanded as it evidently has---and therein lies its greatest advantage.